 Just so you know.
 Because we are internet besties, I want to make sure that you are given ALL THE KEYS to make your life more delicious.

-In other news: I realize that we went Asian for whole30 dinner week AGAIN, when we just ate paleo orange chicken on Monday.
+In other news: I realize that we went Asian for whole30 dinner week AGAIN, when we just ate paleo orange chicken on Monday and then those slow cooker Asian chicken lettuce wraps.
 Are you mad?
 Cause I’m not mad.

 Giving you 1000 take-out fakeout recipes that don’t make you go into a NOT GOOD feeling MSG coma >>>>> Trying to abide by some pretend “food blogger rules” that tell me to create a VARIETY of recipes in one week.

 Especially when aforementioned similar recipe is so stinkin’ EASY PEASY (no peas though), loaded with real food jamm’ around your belly, and makes your mouth say WHOA.

 Bacon, my peeps, it IS the new chicken.

 Bacon Cauliflower Fried Rice